When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries

 To better assess the applicability of our programmer de-anonymization approach \emph{in the wild}, we extend our experiments to code collected from real open-source programs as opposed to solutions for programming competitions.
 To this end, we automatically collected source files from the popular open-source collaboration platform GitHub \cite{git}.
 Starting from a seed set of popular repositories, we traversed the platform to obtain C/C++ repositories that meet the following criteria.
 Only one author has committed to the repository.
 The repository is popular as indicated by the presence of at least 5 \emph{stars}, a measure of popularity for repositories on GitHub.
 Moreover, it is sufficiently large, containing a total of 200 lines at least.
 The repository is not a fork of another repository, nor is it named `linux', `kernel', `osx', `gcc', `llvm', `next', as these repositories are typically copies of the so-named projects.

-We cloned the repositories meeting these criteria and collect only C/C++ files for which the main author has contributed at least 5 commits and the commit messages do not contain the word 'signed-off', a message that typically indicates that the code is written by another person.
+We cloned 439 repositories from 161 authors meeting these criteria and collect only C/C++ files for which the main author has contributed at least 5 commits and the commit messages do not contain the word 'signed-off', a message that typically indicates that the code is written by another person.
 An author and her files are included in the dataset only if she has written at least 10 different files.
 In the final step, we manually verified ground truth on authorship for the selected files to make sure that they do not show any clear signs of code reuse from other projects.